katcipis/sophia/notes/books/coders-at-work.md

 But the point that he makes is that it is hard to make generic programming something accessible to everyone because programming is a very unusual activity, so it is not spread in the skill set of our species as evenly as other skills.
-The source of the unusualness on his opnion is the error handling, edge cases and correctness.
+One of the sources of the unusualness on his opnion is the error handling, edge cases and correctness.
 Building a mindset for these things is extremelly hard and people that are good at it don't come as often.
-To be honest that makes sense, it is like expecting that everyone will be a great mathematician, we as a society evolve pretty slowly, so people will get more acquainted with programming just as we get more acquainted with math, but everyone being a hardcore programmer able to develop an entire system is something that can be addressed just with tooling that makes things easier.
+To be honest that makes sense, it is like expecting that everyone will be a great mathematician.

+We as a society evolve pretty slowly, so people will get more acquainted with programming just as we get more acquainted with math, but everyone being a hardcore programmer able to develop entire systems becoming something that can be addressed just with tooling that makes things easier does not seem feasible.

 Even though mathematics developed a lot of new tools that makes things easier, like calculus, still it is very hard to most humans to grasp it.
-It got easier, but it is still hard, specially to do it properly and in a generic way (not just applied to a very specific problem):
+It got easier, but it is still hard, specially to do it properly and in a generic way (not just applied to a very specific problem).

+In more detail:

 ```
 Seibel: Yet lots of people have tried to come up with languages or